Asseco puts off Nasdaq listing, eyes Russian takeover

-WARSAW Asseco Poland ACPP.WA, eastern Europe's top software maker, put off its planned Nasdaq listing until at least next year, and set its sights on a Russian takeover to expand its business instead.
+WARSAW Aug 27 Asseco Poland, eastern Europe's top software maker, put off its planned Nasdaq listing until at least next year, and set its sights on a Russian takeover to expand its business instead.

 Financial market volatility, restructuring and the complexities of a foreign listing led Europe's no.7 IT player to shift its focus towards Russia - a market it has long promised to conquer.